Japan eSIM installation QR code on iPhone with Mt. Fuji background

 Why eSIM beats physical SIM and pocket WiFi in 2026

-We have used all three over the past decade — dozens of times each.
-The conclusion is not close: for solo or couple travel, eSIM is the only correct default in 2026.
-The two old alternatives each have a specific failure mode that eSIM eliminates.
+For solo or couple travel, eSIM is the only correct default in 2026.
+The two older alternatives each have a specific failure mode that eSIM eliminates.

 Physical SIMs carry two risks.
 First, band compatibility: some carrier-locked handsets won't register on every Japanese network, and you only find out after you land.
 Second, US iPhone 14, 15, and 16 models are eSIM-only — there is no SIM tray, so physical SIMs are physically impossible.
-Add the ejector-pin comedy and you have a product category with no future.
+Add the ejector-pin shuffle on arrival and you have a product category with no future.

 Pocket WiFi is a 2015-era solution.
-You pay to rent a dedicated device, carry it, charge it every night, return it at the airport, and — most importantly — keep it within Bluetooth range of everyone in your group.
-We once spent fifteen minutes reuniting in Kyoto's Fushimi Inari because the pocket-WiFi holder walked ahead and Google Maps timed out.
+You pay to rent a dedicated device, carry it, charge it every night, return it at the airport, and — most importantly — keep it within range of everyone in your group.
+The moment one person walks ahead at a shrine or theme park, Maps drops.
 For a family splitting up for the day (kid at a theme park, parent at a museum), pocket WiFi is actively worse than giving each person their own eSIM.

 eSIM solves both.
-You scan a QR at home, add it as a secondary line, keep your home SIM as the primary (so SMS verification codes still arrive), land in Japan, power-cycle the phone, and you have signal in three minutes.
+You scan a QR at home, add it as a secondary line, keep your home SIM as the primary (so SMS verification codes still arrive), land in Japan, power-cycle the phone, and signal arrives within minutes.
 Nothing to carry, nothing to charge, nothing to return.

 Side-by-side comparison table